armstrwa/presentations/README.md

-# presentations
+# Presentations
-Presentations I've given
+A collection of presentations I've given.